ioannisGiak89/fsa-authorities/README.md

 # compare-fsa-ratings

-A cli tool to compare the food hygiene rating distribution of two local authorities.
+A cli tool to compare the food hygiene rating distributions of two local authorities written in GO.